New Mexico Lobos men's basketball: Gary Colson (1980–1988)

 Gary Colson rebuilt the Lobo program virtually from scratch after Lobogate, restoring its integrity and eventually its success on the court.
 Colson inherited a program under NCAA sanctions, with only three players remaining on scholarship.
 While he initially relied on JC transfers to fill the roster, he also began the slow process of rebuilding the program around freshmen recruits, with a greater emphasis on academics.
 Colson adhered strictly to NCAA rules, as UNM officials watched the program closely, wary of falling back into disfavor with the NCAA.
 Colson later stated that he felt tremendous pressure to push the rules, and knew other coaches who were doing so and succeeding, but his personal integrity kept him from doing so, an attitude appreciated by his players.

 In their first three seasons under Colson, the Lobos struggled to a 39–44 combined record.
 Four-year starting PG Phil Smith led those early teams, averaging 14 points, six assists, and two steals per game over his career, setting then-records for highest scoring freshman, most steals in a season, and most career assists.
 A highlight of Colson's first season was his fourth game as head coach, hosting an Arizona State team that would reach #3 in the nation led by future NBA players Byron Scott, Fat Lever, Alton Lister, and Sam Williams.
 The callow Lobo squad led for much of the game, encouraged by a delirious crowd at The Pit.
-The Sun Devils battled back to tie the game at the end of regulation before escaping with a win in OT, 86–83.Anthony Cotton, The Week, SI Vault, December 22, 1980.
+The Sun Devils battled back to tie the game at the end of regulation before escaping with a win in OT, 86–83.
 Despite the struggles of the team, attendance at The Pit actually improved in Colson's early years, remaining in the top four nationally.